linkedin/transport/README.md

 ## Example

-This is an example of what it takes to define a Transport UDF.
-It is simple and quite self-explanatory.
+This example shows how a portable UDF is written using the Transport APIs.

 ```java
 public class MapFromTwoArraysFunction extends StdUDF2<StdArray, StdArray, StdMap> implements TopLevelStdUDF {